Vedika1102/Breast-cancer-classification/README.md

 # Breast-cancer-classification
-Checking with various ML Algorithms to check the acuuracy
+Applying various ML Algorithms to check the acuuracy